-- 1. Patient centred; a prevention focused dental care provision. - 2.
-A move away from the units of dental activity model of dental contracting), improving access for people with protected characteristics and complex dental needs.
-Units of dental activity are a measure of the amount of work done during dental treatment.
-More complex dental treatments count for more units of dental activity than simpler ones, like a check-up). - 3.
-Clear information about the availability of dental care.
+- 1. Patient centred; a prevention focused dental care provision - 2.
+A move away from the UDA model of dental contracting, improving access for people with protected characteristics and complex dental needs - 3.
+Clear information about the availability of dental care